qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 -------------

-Phone OSs make heavy use of sandboxing to contain damage from applications with less-than-graceful intentions (or with just unfortunate bugs).
+Phone OSs make heavy use of sandboxing to contain damage from applications with less-than-graceful intentions (or just unfortunate bugs).
 Modern OSs do less well here as sandboxing is often not backwards compatible with legacy applications.